era86/era86.github.io/_drafts/2019-01-22-features-in-ruby-i-miss-while-working-in-python.markdown

 p c.multiply(2, 2) # 4
 {% endhighlight %}

 In Ruby, modules are "mixed in" with classes, making objects "act like" the desired abstractions.
 In Python, classes are "inherited", making objects "become" the desired abstractions.
-Creating and sharing modules for the purpose of encapsulating behaviors feels cleaner than creating classes to achieve the same thing.
+Creating and sharing modules for the purpose of encapsulating _behavior_ feels cleaner and more semantic than creating classes.

 ## In-line variable string interpolation